 How Marty, the boy robot works

 Marty continually patrols the endless aisles of supermarket shelves to detect any breakage of some package or the spill of a liquid.
-At that point, it signals the situation to the staff and positions itself as a "moving alert" to prevent customers from spitting out beautifully on the ground.
+At that point he reports the situation to the staff and positions himself as a "notice in motion" to prevent customers from spitting themselves beautifully on the ground.

 Two big fake eyes and eight real

 Rowland said the robots could eventually be reused to monitor a store's inventory as well.
-I don't expect anything less.
+I expect nothing less.
 Put him a bucket and a patch on this, and see he combines you.
 Such as?
 Already clean as well?
 Ohioi.